microsoft/vscode-languageserver-node/protocol/src/common/proposed.inlineValues.md

  *
  * @since 3.17.0 - proposed state
  */
-export type InlineValuesWorkspaceClientCapabilities = {
+export type InlineValueWorkspaceClientCapabilities = {
 	/**
 	 * Whether the client implementation supports a refresh request sent from
 	 * the server to the client.